Home Book Art Quilts About Quilt Repair Mending and Lessons Lectures and Workshops Quilt History Costumes Resumé Contact

 As each commissioned quilt is unique, the design decisions will be based on our conversations covering dimensions, style, color, personal symbols, etc. I will work up a sketch and/or fabric mock-up as needed.
 Cost is figured on the basis of complexity of design and size.

-Home Book Art Quilts Quilt Repair Lectures and Workshops Quilt History Costumes Resumé Contact
+Home Book Art Quilts About Quilt Repair Mending and Lessons Lectures and Workshops Quilt History Costumes Resumé Contact

 Website created and maintained by Ann Wasserman.